 8. Guessing Game

 Easy and to the point.
-Fill a jar with an assortment of objects…I used clothespins, but you can use most anything.
-Have guests write their guess for how many objects are in the jar and throw it in a bowl.
-Draw a winner.
-Everyone likes prizes that require minimal effort. (via The Little Things We Do)
+Fill a jar with an assortment of small baby-related objects.
+(I used clothespins, but you can use most anything.)
+Then have guests submit their best guesses for how many things are in the jar and throw it in a bowl.
+At the party’s end, draw a winner by reading off everyone’s guesses and announcing whose number was the closest.
+Everyone likes prizes that require minimal effort.

 Providing guests with blank mini canvases to paint would provide an activity for them and nursery wall art for baby, killing two birds with one stone.